V-Shukla/Sequence/bin/Sequence/README.md

 Sequence
 ========
+note: use boolean to avoid creation of buttons every time.
+Activate buttons when appropriate.

 Player with sequence of four consecutive numbers wins.
 This is coded in Java.
 Eventually it will become a card game. http://rummy.com/indianrummy.html